maxshine/personal-continuous-integrations/src/customizable_continuous_integration/automations/bigquery_archiver/README.md

 | 4   | `attach_archive_ts_to_label`   | Boolean | When true, archie_ts string added as label; Default true; |
 | 5   | `skip_restore`                 | Dict    | When set, put true to entity names skip them in restore   |

-## Supported Bigquery Entities and their fields
+## Supported Bigquery Entities and their fields in use
 1. Table
    1. project_id
    2. dataset